josedulanto/twitmapr/README.md

 ## Usage

-Follow on-screen instruction once the application is running
+Follow on-screen instructions once the application is running